TranNhatTan14/Obsidian/Work/Research/Plasmid.md

 - k-mers
 	- 3-5 k-mers can help capture specific motifs or sequence patterns that are more frequent in plasmid (antibiotic resistance genes) or chromosome (essential genes)

-## What features we can extract from sequence related to plasmid and chromosome
+==What features we can extract from sequence related to plasmid and chromosome==

-## Others

-Trong cùng một bộ gene thì có khoảng bao nhiêu plasmid và sequence của plasmid có giống nhau không
+==Trong cùng một bộ gene thì có khoảng bao nhiêu plasmid và sequence của plasmid có giống nhau không==

 Higher coverage depth usually indicates plasmid contigs, while more consistent coverage suggests chromosome contigs.
 Plasmids may have different GC content compared to the chromosome.